 Listen.
 If I ask you to listen, what is it that I ask of you – that you will understand, or perhaps obey?
 Or is it some sort of readiness that is requested?
 What occurs with a body in the act of listening?
 How do sound and voice structure audio-visual-spatial relations in concrete situations?

-Since the doctoral work is presented as an e-book (available as both an ePub and an interactive PDF) it is possible to listen to sound and see films while reading.
+Since the doctoral work is presented as an e-book (available as both an ePub and an interactive PDF, see link above) it is possible to listen to sound and see films while reading.
 A printer friendly PDF is also available, which is a reduced version where parts of the composition are omitted.
-The e-book is available at Lund University's research portal Lucris.

 The main part of the essay is structured as three journeys that are thematically rather than chronologically ordered.
 These journeys are referred to as acts of “going visiting,” a term borrowed from Hannah Arendt.
 To go visiting is an attempt to keep several perspectives open at the same time rather than to search for universal overviews.